 Further support for the inference that at least one shot emanated from a source other than the Book Depository Building is the fact that James T. Tague was hit in the cheek by a bullet, or part of a bullet, which impact evidently was the result of a ricochet from the "south curb of Main Street."
-Tague "got out of his car to watch the motorcade from a position between Commerce and Main streets."
-Please take careful note that Tague was not on Elm Street, not on Main Street, but between Main and Commerce streets "near the Triple Underpass."3 From my view of the pictures, maps and exhibits of the Commission report (let us except only my personal inspection of the sites in Dallas) I conclude that the south curb of Main Street near the Triple Underpass was not in the line of fire with the Presidential limousine traveling on Elm Street.
-Tague was about one-and-one-half blocks from the building in question.
+Tague "got out of his car to watch the motorcade from a position between Commerce and Main Streets" (W-116).
+Please take careful note that Tague was not on Elm Street, not on Main Street, but between Main and Commerce Streets "near the Triple Underpass" (W-116).
+From my view of the pictures, maps and exhibits of the Commission Report (let us except my personal inspection of the situs in Dallas) I conclude that the South curb of Main Street near the Triple Underpass was not in the line of fire with the presidential limousine traveling on Elm Street.
+Tague was about 1 1⁄2 blocks from the building in question.
 But he was directly across from the tree and fence area on the north side of Elm Street from which so many witnesses reported the shots came.
-The Commission finds "The mark on the curb could have originated from the lead core of a bullet but the absence of copper precluded the possibility that the mark on the curbing section was made by an unmutilated military full metal-jacketed bullet such as the bullet from Governor Connally's stretcher."
-The obvious deduction that this was a bullet fired from the north side of Elm Street, and that it came from a rifle which was different from the Carcano that the Commission described as the assassination weapon, is scrupulously avoided.
+The Commission finds "The mark on the curb could have originated from the lead core of a bullet but the absence of copper precluded the possibility that the mark on the curbing section was made by an unmutilated military full metal-jacketed bullet such as the bullet from Governor Connally's stretcher" (W-116).
+The obvious deduction that this was a bullet fired from the north side of Elm Street and that it came from a rifle which was different from the Carcano that the Commission described as the assassination weapon, is scrupulously avoided.
 The bullet smear on the curbing did not reveal a trace of the metal jacket which coated the bullets allegedly fired from the Carcano.
-This fact cries for the inference that the bullet which hit Tague was of a different type, made of lead and antimony, sans copper.
-If such was the case, then more than one man was firing.
+This fact cries for the inference that the bullet which hit Tague was of a different type, made of lead and antimony, and sans copper.
+If such was the case then more than one gun was firing on that fateful day, and more than one man was firing.
 My law school professors described such activity as pointing in the direction of a conspiracy.
-Such a conclusion is in accordance with the basic scientific law of parsimony which requires us to select as between two equally good explanations for the occurrence of a phenomenon, the simplest thereof.
+Such a conclusion is in accordance with the basic scientific law of parsimony which requires us to select as between two equally good explanations.

 Next, let us consider the number of shots.
-The Commission states "It is possible that the assassin carried an empty shell in the rifle and fired only two shots with the witnesses hearing multiple noises made by same shot.
-Soon after the three empty cartridges were found, officials at the scene decided that three shots were fired . . .
-"10 So, therefore the Commission concedes that since only three shells were found, no more than three shots could have been fired from the vantage point of the sixth floor of the Depository Building.
+The Commission states, "It is possible that the assassin carried an empty shell in the rifle and fired only two shots with the witnesses hearing multiple noises made by the same shot.
+Soon after the three empty cartridges were found, officials at the scene decided that three shots were fired ..."
+(W-111).
+So, therefore the Commission concedes that since only three shells were found, no more than three shots could have been fired from the vantage point of the sixth floor of the Depository Building.
 It suggests that maybe less than three were fired if the assassin brought in a discharged shell.
 In that event he would have fired only two shots on that day from that point.
-The Commission speaks as if their problem is perhaps one of superfluous shots which are not required to explain the carnage of that dreadful sight.
+The Commission speaks as if their problem is perhaps one of superfluous shots which are not required to explain the carnage of that dreadful site.
 Examination of the Commission's evidence, however, indicates the opposite to be true.
-This reader is not satisfied that only three shots could have possibly have raked that lead-spewn site on Nov.
-22, 1963.
+This reader is not satisfied that only three shots could possibly have raked that lead-spewn site on November 22, 1963.